Specialist Directory · United Kingdom

 Racket sport relevance

-We know from our work that clinicians need documented speciality in sports medicine, tennis elbow, padel, or racket sport traumatology.
+Documented speciality in sports medicine, tennis elbow, padel, or racket sport traumatology.
 General sports medicine alone does not qualify.

 4